olympichek/llrCUDA/Readme.txt

-		Welcome to llrCUDA program Version 3.8.5 !
+		Welcome to llrCUDA program Version 3.8.6 !

 0) What is new in this version :

+  May 2022 : The range of available FFT lengthes has been extended using SSE2 Woltman tables.
+This allowed this version to test successfully M82589933 in less than 8 days!
   In previous Version 3.8.4, one call to free() function was missing in Gerbicz error checking code ; this caused an important memory leak...
   This issue is now fixed here!